 While planned before the mask mandate was put back in place, SU is addressing the pandemic in another way by offering vaccination clinics on campus throughout the semester.

 SU community members can stop by one of the several clinics to receive both doses (with an appropriate amount of time between each one) of the Pfizer vaccine.
-The Pfizer vaccine recently received approval from the Food and Drug Administration, a moment many American have been waiting for before getting vaccinated.
+The Pfizer vaccine recently received approval from the Food and Drug Administration, a moment many Americans have been waiting for before getting vaccinated.

 “Trust the science,” Patterson encouraged those who have held off from getting vaccinated.
 “You see so many people walking around today that have been vaccinated without the adverse effects of the vaccine.
 I’m one of them, and my wife is one of them.”